 The care and support that we offer at Gleneagles

 We all have times when we need a little extra practical help, particularly when we are unwell, bereaved, feeling down or have upheaval at work or at home.
 It can help if someone brings you a meal, gives you a lift or does some shopping or cleaning.
 You might need moral support at a medical appointment or just someone to chat to over a coffee.
 We understand that it isn’t easy to ask, but a bit of help can make such a difference.
-Speak to Carolyn Beck or June Pereira (For All Contacts below) who will find someone to help you.
+Speak to Sue Suter or June Pereira (For All Contacts below) who will find someone to help you.

 We want Gleneagles Church to be a place where you can make good friends.
 We have regular fellowship and social events to have fun together and to get to know each other better.
 In particular:

 A great way to get to know people and learn more about your faith.
 Home Group leaders make sure that the people in their group are supported.
 We have daytime and evening groups as well as groups for teens.
 Please speak to our Vicar, Rev Melvyn Pereira, about joining a group.

 Activities and events to help you to make friends in the church.
 Everyone is very welcome to come along.

 Meets regularly at Gleneagles Social Club for fun and friendship.
 Contact Fiona Clarke for more details.

 We carry each other’s burdens when we pray for each other.
 We would love to pray for you whatever your need, for example, if you are experiencing illness, worry, fears, loneliness, difficult relationships, debt or problems of any kind.
 After each Sunday service members of the Prayer Ministry team are available to pray with you.
 They can easily be identified by their badges.